martinremy/wrf/doc/cmake/INSTALL.md

 cmake -DCMAKE_INSTALL_PREFIX=<install_directory> ..
 make install
 ```
 where `<install_directory>` is the directory where to install WRF.
 Depending on your system's configuration, you may need to specify [WRF-CMake options](#wrf-cmake-options).
 If multiple compilers are available on the system, use the `CC` (C compiler) and/or `FC` (Fortran compiler) environment variables to specify them.
 For example, to use Intel C and Fortran compilers run `CC=icc FC=ifort cmake -DCMAKE_INSTALL_PREFIX=<install_directory> ..`.
 On macOS, use `CC=gcc-8 FC=gfortran-8` to use the GNU compilers installed with Homebrew.
+If your system has enough memory you can enable parallel compilation with `make install -j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 #### Note for HPC users relying on the Modules package
 If you are using `modules` for the dynamic modification of the user's environment via modulefiles, you will need to specify the path to the NetCDF manually after you loaded all the libraries required to compile WRF/WPS.
 For example: